ltruncel/Bertelsmann_60daysofudacity/README.md

 ## Day 21 - 12.31.20

 :cherry_blossom: Still working on the practice project.
 I created a scatterplot to see the initial relations between the carat and price.
+As you can see, there are other factors in addition to weight that determine the price of a diamond.
+I then used the linear regression tool and added all the variables to predict the price.<br>

 ![D21_scatterplot](/images/D21_scatterplot.png) <br>

+:cherry_blossom: Happy New Year! :fireworks: